 Through its KICs, the EIT develops and tests new models of how innovation is approached, managed, financed and delivered in Europe.
-The EIT has created new ecosystems in which innovation thrives and has generated breakthroughs in the way in which higher education, research and business cooperate.
+The EIT has created new ecosystems in which innovation thrives and has generated breakthroughs in the way in which entrepreneurial and skills education, innovation and business cooperate.
 Ultimately, the EIT significantly boosts and accelerates the innovation process - from idea to product and service, from student and researcher to entrepreneur, from lab to the market; thereby triggering a change towards a more entrepreneurial mindset across the EU and beyond.

-As a European Institute, the EIT shares new, innovative approaches and good practices emerging from its activities to the benefit of the entire European Union and its future generations.
+As a European Union body, the EIT shares new, innovative approaches and good practices emerging from its activities to the benefit of the entire European Union and its future generations.